mWater/mwater-visualization/README.md

 ### Dashboard design

-Each understands enough of the dashboard design to create widgets, which are stored with the following properties:
+Each understands enough of the dashboard design to create widgets.

-`id`: unique id of item uuid v4
+*Widget* refers to the widget itself, where *item* refers also to the layout and id that it has in the dashboard.

+Dashboard design is:

+`items`: dashboard items, indexed by id.
+Each item contains:

 `layout`: layout-engine specific data for layout of item `widget`: details of the widget (see below)

-*Widget* refers to the widget itself, where *item* refers also to the layout and id that it has in the dashboard.

 ### Widget data